Finalize your experiment's advanced settings

 Exposure event

-An exposure event is the moment when a user becomes eligible for a particular experiment variant or feature.
-They're shown the experiment variant regardless of whether they actively interact with it.
-This event serves as the anchor point for experiment analysis and ensures that all downstream behaviors and outcomes are accurately attributed to the correct variant.
+An exposure event is the moment when a user becomes eligible for an experiment variant or feature.
+Amplitude shows users the experiment variant regardless of whether they interact with it.
+This event serves as the anchor point for experiment analysis and ensures that Amplitude attributes downstream behaviors and outcomes to the correct variant.
 By logging exposure events, Experiment prevents biases such as double counting or misattribution.
-It also establishes a consistent link between user actions and the experiment they were exposed to.
+Exposure events also establish a consistent link between user actions and the experiment they were exposed to.

 You can specify:

-• Exposure Event: Decide which exposure event you want to trigger the experiment.
-By default, this is set to Amplitude Exposure event.
-It's recommended to leave this setting as is.
-However, you can specify a custom exposure event.
+- Exposure Event: Choose which exposure event triggers the experiment.
+The default is the Amplitude Exposure event.
+Amplitude recommends leaving this setting as is, but you can specify a custom exposure event.

-• Proxy Exposure Event: For Feature Experiments, a proxy exposure event is a placeholder used to estimate the duration of the experiment based on historical data of that event.
-By default, this is set to Any Active Event.
+- Proxy Exposure Event: For Feature Experiments, a proxy exposure event is a placeholder used to estimate the duration of the experiment based on historical data of that event.
+The default is Any Active Event.
 You can specify any recorded event as the proxy.

-• Custom Exposure Settings: Decide if you want to further customize your exposure settings with:
+- Custom Exposure Settings: Choose whether to further customize your exposure settings with:

-• Attribution: If you want the exposure event to activate only on the first instance of the user triggering it or at any instance of a single user triggering the event.
+- Attribution: Choose whether the exposure event activates only on the first instance of the user triggering it, or at any instance.

-• Window: If you want the experiment to trigger within a specific time period of the event.
+- Window: Choose whether the experiment triggers within a specific time period of the event.

 Stats Preferences

-Statistical preferences are the configurable settings that determine how experiment results are analyzed and displayed.
+Statistical preferences are the configurable settings that determine how Amplitude analyzes and displays experiment results.
 These preferences let teams choose parameters such as:

-You can modify the Stats Preferences at any step of an experiment, however, they're most beneficial for the final analysis after the experiment has ended.
+You can modify the Stats Preferences at any step of an experiment.
+They're most useful for the final analysis after the experiment ends.

 This article continues directly from the Help Center article on learning from your experiment.
-If you haven’t read that, do so before continuing here.
+If you haven't read that article, do so before continuing here.

 CUPED

-Controlled-experiment using pre-existing data, also known as CUPED, is an optional statistical technique meant to reduce variance in Amplitude Experiment.
-Toggling CUPED on means that Amplitude Experiment will account for possible varying treatment effects for different user segments.
-There are situations where CUPED would not be the best choice for your experiment, such as targeting only new users in your test.
+Controlled-experiment using pre-existing data, also known as CUPED, is an optional statistical technique that reduces variance in Amplitude Experiment.
+When you toggle CUPED on, Amplitude Experiment accounts for possible varying treatment effects across user segments.
+CUPED isn't the best choice for every experiment.
+For example, avoid CUPED when targeting only new users.

-The random bucketing process can sometimes deliver unbalanced groups of users to each variant.
-This is known as pre-exposure bias, and it’s one of the things CUPED is meant to address.
-If you don’t use CUPED for your experiment, this bias will persist.
+The random bucketing process can deliver unbalanced groups of users to each variant.
+This unbalance is pre-exposure bias, and CUPED addresses it.
+Without CUPED, pre-exposure bias persists in your experiment.
 This is why you may notice differences in the mean-per-variant when running the same experiment with and without CUPED.

-For a more technical explanation, go to this detailed blog post.
+For a more technical explanation, refer to this detailed blog post.

 Bonferroni Correction

 Amplitude Experiment uses the Bonferroni correction to address potential problems with multiple hypothesis testing.
-Although a trusted statistical method, there are situations where you may not want to use it when analyzing your experiment results.
-One might be if you want to compare results with those generated by an internal system that doesn't support the Bonferroni method.
-In this case, and if you're willing to accept higher false positive rates, toggle the Bonferroni Correction off.
+Although a trusted statistical method, you may not want to use it in every case.
+One example is when you want to compare results with those generated by an internal system that doesn't support the Bonferroni method.
+In this case, and if you accept higher false positive rates, toggle the Bonferroni Correction off.

 Statistical Method